HOW TO USE THIS TOOLKIT

 Contact Ryan Collins

 Ryan Collins joined NADO in 2024.
-He lives in Athens, Ohio, and is passionate about ensuring rural communities thrive and prosper across the country.
+Having grown up in rural communities, he is dedicated to ensuring these areas thrive and prosper nationwide.
 Ryan has always identified as a helper and has focused his career on serving others in both the public and private sectors.

 Before joining NADO, Ryan worked as a Policy Manager with the National Digital Inclusion Alliance.
 There he focused on Federal Policy issues and making them more accessible to members.
 Ryan also worked with NADO-member organization, Buckeye Hills Regional Council (BHRC).
 There he served as a Broadband Coordinator and then as a Program Manager leading Ohio’s Southeast Regional Digital Inclusion Alliance, managing BHRC’s State and Federal Appalachian Regional Commission programs, and working in several other programs.

-In his free time, Ryan enjoys reading, playing Dungeons and Dragons along with Magic the Gathering, building models, hiking, and spending time with his children (his cats Saturn and Cosmo).
+In his free time, Ryan enjoys reading, playing Dungeons and Dragons and video games, lifting weights, building models, hiking, going on adventures with his partner, and spending time with his children (his cats Saturn and Cosmo).

 Dan Deutsch joined the NADO team as a Research Fellow in 2024.
 With over a decade of experience in nonprofit communications with particular emphasis on arts and culture institutions, and over 25 years of participating in the performing arts, his interests sit at the crux of placemaking/placekeeping, arts and culture, community engagement, and economic development.
 Dan holds a dual bachelor’s in communications & culture and theatre arts, and a master’s in professional communications from Clark University.